National Cancer Institute

 The relationships between suicidal ideation and the desire for hastened death, requests for physician-assisted suicide (refer to the Requests for Hastened Death section in the PDQ summary on Last Days of Life for more information), and/or euthanasia are complex and poorly understood.
 The desire for hastened death involves a hope for death to come quickly.
 Such a desire can be psychopathological, as an expression of despair with an exit plan (idea of suicide); a socially driven desire to not be a burden to family or friends; or a healthy process of closure, i.e., a manifestation of letting go.

-Patients who are found to be suicidal require careful further assessment (see Table 3).
-In the assessment of suicide, it is important to recognize that the risk of suicide increases if the patient reports ideation (i.e., thoughts of suicide) plus a plan (i.e., description of the means).
+Patients who are found to be suicidal require careful further assessment (refer to Table 4).
+The risk of suicide increases if the patient reports ideation (i.e., thoughts of suicide) plus a plan (i.e., description of the means).
 Risk continues to increase to the extent that the plan is lethal.
 Lethality is determined by an assessment of how likely death would follow, if the reported plan were carried out.

 Factors to consider in assessing lethality include: